ItsCinnabar/ptpfl/README.md

 {
   "apiUser": "", // apiUser credential found in PTP profile security tab.
   "apiKey": "", // apiKey credential found in PTP profile security tab.
+  "interval": -1 // Interval, in minutes, that you'd like to run the script at.
+  "downloadPath": -1, // Path to download .torrent files to.
+Optional.
+  "discordWebhookUrl": -1, // Discord webhook URI.
+Optional.
   "minseeders": -1, // Minimum amount of seeders.
 Set to -1 for unlimited.
   "maxseeders": -1, // Maximum amount of seeders.
 Set to -1 for unlimited.
   "minleechers": -1, // Minimum amount of leechers.
 Set to -1 for unlimited.